San Jose Receives $150K Knight Cities Grant to Fund New City Designer, Avoid RDA Pitfalls

 San Jose’s “Capitol of Silicon Valley” aspirations have spurred a series of development proposals with vast goals and distant endpoints.
-Starting next month the city will have a new chief architect to begin implementing these plans.
+Now it’s up to the city’s new chief architect to begin implementing these plans.

-Timothy Rood will become San Jose’s first principal city designer on July 1.
+Timothy Rood became San Jose’s first principal city designer on May 8.
 He’ll work primarily on redesigning development standards in the downtown and Diridon Station areas.
 The position was made possible through a grant from the Knight Foundation, which awarded the city $150,000 through its 2017 Knight Cities Challenge.

 San Jose’s winning proposal, “Reimagining the City: City Designer for San Jose,” will be matched dollar-for-dollar for 18 months to fund Rood’s position.
 After this initial period, the city designer’s salary will be funded entirely by taxpayers.

-Note: Correction: A previous version of this story incorrectly listed Tim Rood’s annual salary and start date.
-San Jose Inside regrets the errors.